tngo0508/tngo0508.github.io/_posts/2024-3-15-reading-exercises.md

 - **gnawed**: To bite or chew on something persistently.
   Example sentence: The dog gnawed on the bone until it was completely clean.

-- **vandeville**: (Assuming it's a proper noun) This term could refer to a person or place, but without context, it's difficult to provide a specific meaning and sentence.

 - **scorn**: The feeling or belief that someone or something is worthless or despicable; contempt.
   Example sentence: She looked at him with scorn after he made the rude comment.